adriankonggaard/adriankonggaard/README.md

-- 👋 Hi, I’m @adriankonggaard and I work with Microsoft Biztalk
+- 👋 Hi, I’m @adriankonggaard and I work with Microsoft Biztalk and C# development
 - 👀 I’m interested in integration
-- 🌱 I’m currently learning Azure functions, Servicebus, Logic Apps
+- 🌱 I’m currently getting deeper into Clean Code, S.O.L.I.D.

 <!---
 adriankonggaard/adriankonggaard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.